munnep/programming_python/README.md

 [chapter5 details](chapter5/README.md)

 ## What you liked ?
-The explanation.
+The explanation and the exercises.

 ## What was new to you ?
-Function and uses
+Proper use of Booleans

 ## What was wow ?
 Everything